forester3/micropython-lcd-AQM1248A/README.md

     lcd.write( 'Hello, AQM1248A !' )
     lcd.text('Micro', 12, 2)

-In test() method, the page number is only even number.
+In text() method, the page number is only even number.
 (column = 12, page =2) means to display a medium size font on the 2nd column of the 2nd line.

 ## Usage